JavaScript Tag

 • Guarantee an optimal level of detection, combined with any server-side integration from DataDome.

-• Ensure that challenge pages are displayed when requests made with XMLHttpRequest or Fetch are blocked.
+• Ensure that response pages are displayed when requests made with XMLHttpRequest or Fetch are blocked.

 Signals